feder-lang/feder-ref/src/expr_class.md

   class's functions which have the exact same name as the class.
 Every constructor with the additional **_init** function must initialize all attributes declared in the class.
 The function called **_init** will always be called before the constructor function.
-Constructor functions mustn't have a return-type.
+Constructor functions mustn't have a return-type. *Immutable* variables can be assigned once in the constructor.
   Contructors are added to the parent environment of the class.
 - Functions: Every *classunit* which is a *func*, which isn't a constructor.